Biochemistry BSc (Hons)

 30 credits

 Year 2 introduces some of the more specialised aspects of biochemistry.
-You will gain a detailed knowledge of protein function, structure and analysis; the major metabolic pathways; organisation and physiology of cells including cell signalling; genes and their expression; pharmacological principles; and the application of research methods.
+You will gain a detailed knowledge of protein function, structure and analysis; the major metabolic pathways; organisation and physiology of cells including cell signalling; genes and their expression; microbiology; and the application of research methods.
 You will also explore a range of bioanalytical techniques employed in the pharmaceutical industry.

 Core modules